Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 The home page features a customised Jumbotron from Bootstrap's documentation underneath the Banner image advertising the band's latest album and a large "Listen" button in red underneath that stands out in contrast to the grey background.
 The home page also features the latest news updates with links to the "Listen" and "Tour" pages of the website as well as external links to the featured stories that open in a new tab when clicked.

 #### 'Listen' Page
 The 'Listen' page features the audio content of the website.
 Each Pixies full studio album is embedded on this page from Spotify.
 The user can listen to 30 second clips of the songs from the embedded player if not signed in to Spotify or can visit Spotify from a link in the player.
-The user can listen to the full tracks if signed in to Spotify and there is an option to directly log in within the embedded player.
 In mobile view, the embedded albums display one per row but expand to two per row in medium view and then to three per row in desktop view.
 Each embedded album features buttons directly below them that link to various popular downloading and streaming sites where the user can purchase, download or stream the album.
 Below the embedded albums are a more extensive list of links of where to download/purchase the band's music featured in larger buttons.

 #### 'Watch' Page